AsianBandit004/devops/Azure/README.md

 ..More to come.....stay tuned!

 ## Usage
-Please refer to the README files in each project for directions and steps.
+Please take a look at the README files in each project for directions and steps.

+## Scripts Folder
+Contains a few scripts to generate users or VMs if needed via AZ cli